 So, as we trim the calories from our diets, it’s essential that we also pay attention to intakes of multiple essential nutrients – making every calorie we consume count – a concept sometimes referred to as ‘nutrient density’.
 In my view this message is not yet getting the attention it deserves given the evidence we have from dietary surveys about the relatively low intakes of a number of essential vitamins and minerals among UK teenagers and young adults in particular.
 For example, over 20% of teenage girls have low intakes (below the lower reference nutrient intake) of calcium and vitamin A; over 25% have low intakes of zinc, iodine and riboflavin (B2), and over 50% have low intakes of iron.
 If anything, the situation seems to be getting worse rather than better.

 Also of concern are low intakes of fibre.
 Average daily intake in adults is around 19g compared to the recommended 30g per day.
-One of the drivers of low fibre intakes is avoidance of ‘carbs’, given the important role of grains and starchy veg such as potatoes in delivering fibre, despite government recommendations that about 50% of calories should come from carbs (ideally starchy high-fibre types).
+Grains and starchy veg such as potatoes are an important source of fibre and so one of the drivers of low fibre intakes is avoidance of ‘carbs’.
 Fibre is only found naturally in plant derived foods, and so the other driver is low intakes of veg, fruit and pulses.
 Despite familiarity with the 5 a day mantra, only 27% of adults eat 5 fruit and veg a day and, on average, teenagers have similar intakes of fruit and veg to those of toddlers!